ANYbotics/elevation_mapping/README.md

 Citing
 ---------------

-The robot-centric elevation mapping methods used in this software are described in the following paper (available [here]()).
+The robot-centric elevation mapping methods used in this software are described in the following paper (available [here]()):

 P. Fankhauser, M. Bloesch, C. Gehring, M. Hutter, and R. Siegwart, **"Robot-centric elevation mapping with uncertainty estimates"**,